CivicActions/guidebook/docs/050-how-we-work/tools/harvest.md

 ## Introduction

+Note: In 2021 CivicActions moved from using Harvest, to using Unanet.

 Harvest is an easy-to-use web app that allows us to track and allocate time and expenses for different projects.
 As an employee, you're responsible for reporting your own time and expenses.
 Time should be tracked daily and in appropriate categories.
-Optional approaches include Jira and Trello integrations and a mobile app.
+Optional approaches include JIRA and Trello integrations and a mobile app.

 ## Update Your Account and Profile